-In order to overcome these major issues, three (3) options have been considered:
+In order to overcome these major issues, three (3) options have been considered by the City and WRRA:

 - Option 1 Transfer the existing bus to the WRRA and cease City contributions.
 This option is not supported by WRRA. - Option 2 Keep the current bus and the current arrangements.
 This option is not supported by WRRA. - Option 3 Support the WRRA's decision to purchase a new bus.
 This was the preferred option of WRRA.